cryanwashere/Synapsia/README.md

 # Synapsia

-This is a neural network library, created just for transformers!
+This is a neural network library, but just for transformers!